 The final step, weathering, brings it all together.

 Add the foil patches to the styrene roof using cyanoacrylate (CA) or simple carpenters glue.
 You can leave some of the corners turned up a bit for more effect.
 Panels can be put on in any direction and overlapped.

 Finish it all off with a coat of weathering chalks.
 Mix oranges and browns to create different ages of rust.
-Accent the panels by weathering the to different colors.
+Accent the panels by weathering them to different colors.

-To model peeling paint on some of the patches, drybrush appropriate... colors onto the foil prior to adding the powders.
+To model peeling paint on some of the patches, appropriate drybrush colors onto the foil before adding the powders.